-Let’s step back though time, to mark progress and clarify the present.
+Let’s step back through time, to mark progress and clarify the present.

 The total daily circulation of newspapers in the United States was about 54 million in 1950.
 The total daily circulation in 2000 declined to about 48 million, despite the U.S. population having about doubled since 1950.
 According to a 2012 Pew Research Center study, the number of Americans who had read a newspaper the previous day had fallen to 23%.
 In 2018, the numbers are more dramatic, only “16 percent ‘often’ turn to newspapers” for their news.

-It is reasonable to assume that the numbers have dropped further since 2012 among all readers, as people increasingly get their news on-line.
+It is reasonable to assume that the numbers will drop further among all readers, as people increasingly get their news online.